Skip to product information

 NOVACANE SKIN & LASER

-LASER REMOVAL COSMETIC BROW TATTOO
+LASER OR LIQUID REMOVAL FOR COSMETIC BROW TATTOO (liquid for red or yellow pigment remnants)

-LASER REMOVAL COSMETIC BROW TATTOO
+LASER OR LIQUID REMOVAL FOR COSMETIC BROW TATTOO (liquid for red or yellow pigment remnants)

-Cosmetic Brow Tattoo Removal – Laser Treatment
+Cosmetic Brow Tattoo Removal – Laser OR Liquid Treatment

 Cosmetic Brow Tattoo Removal is a laser-based treatment designed to fade or completely remove old, oversaturated, or poorly placed brow tattoos.
 Heavy pigment saturation, blocky shapes, or closely packed strokes can leave the brow area too dark and make it impossible to create natural, fluffy brows.